ianhook/OCRManga/README.md

 forked [here](https://github.com/ianhook/tess-two) are available somewhere.
 I've got a bit more work the actual project before I clean up the compile libraries.

+ Also assume that you've installed the Japanese Langauge file for Tesseract under Context.getExternalFilesDir in a folder called tessdata, which is not possible outside of developer mode I think.